 If you’re reading this article, you probably aspire to be a manager who leads a team of employees.
 Learning how to understand other people’s perspectives, deliver constructive feedback effectively, and receive feedback well are all essential traits in a good leader, and all have a very sharp learning curve.

-MBA programs provide an education in leadership and management, and offers you a chance—through experiential learning programs—to get early leadership experience (including the inevitable mistakes that come with developing these skills) in a safe educational environment.
+MBA programs provide an education in leadership and management, and offer you a chance—through experiential learning programs—to get early leadership experience (including the inevitable mistakes that come with developing these skills) in a safe, educational environment.

 Otherwise, you will be learning these leadership skills on the job where you are being carefully monitored.
 Getting an education in leadership by failing on the job is very expensive!